 Weylyn Grey was orphaned and raised by wolves and this is not the only way that he is not like other people.
 He has a connection to animals and nature that manifests when he least expects it.
 Unlike any book that I have read, this book with a touch of magical realism makes it all the more special.

-This highly controversial book was awarded Book of the Month Club book of the year 2016 and Second Place in Goodreads Best Fiction of 2016.
+This highly controversial book and thought-provoking book was awarded Book of the Month Club Book of the Year 2016 and Second Place in Goodreads Best Fiction of 2016.

 This is an unlikely love story between the daughter of a drug dealer and one of her father’s thugs.
-I found it a disturbing, extremely well-written, and thought-provoking novel.
+I found it to be a disturbing, extremely well-written, and thought-provoking book.

-People either love or hate this book because of the difficult subject matter. either way, you are sure to feel something when you are done reading it.
-There are so many similarities between Wavy and Kya in their upbringing.
-These coming-of-age novels are both must-reads.
+People either love or hate this book because of the difficult subject matter.
+Either way, you are sure to feel something when you are done reading it.
+This is one of the books that will make you think, long after you have finished reading the last page.